maxhardt/aws-redshift-elt/README.md

-# Sparkify ELT on AWS Redshift
+# ELT and Dimensional Modeling with AWS Redshift

 This application processes data for the fictional Sparkify music streaming startup to support analytics use cases.